cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

+## Introduction
+Scripts to build an input file, to be used by importer to build/update seedDB gene tables.

 ## Background
 - [Project Presentation](https://rb.gy/4rvgf9)
 - [News Release](https://rb.gy/njmzom)

-## Introduction - what is this?
-Scripts to build an input file, to be used by importer to build/update seedDB gene tables.

 ## Usage